Felipe José Abárzuza: Career

-Later career

-In 1945, Abárzuza was promoted to rear admiral, and in 1957, he attained the rank of vice admiral.
+In 1945, Abárzuza was promoted to rear admiral, and in 1957 he attained the rank of vice admiral.

 He served as Chief of Staff of the Squadron during the Spanish Civil War.
 He later held the positions of Chief of Instruction and Admiral Director at the Spanish Ministry of the Navy.
 From December 1954 to December 1955, he was Commander General of the Fleet.
 He served as Chief of Staff of the Navy from 1956 to 1957 and as Navy Minister from 1957 to 1962.